Marcus Nispel: Feature career

 Nispel was set to make his feature directorial debut with End of Days, but stepped down before shooting due to issues with the budget.
 In 2002, Nispel signed on to direct The Texas Chainsaw Massacre.
 He was initially opposed to remaking the film, but Daniel Pearl, the cinematographer for the original film and regular collaborator with Nispel, convinced him to direct.
 The film was released on October 17, 2003 to negative reviews but was financially successful, grossing $107 million worldwide.

-Throughout the 2000s and into the 2010s, Nispel would direct several more remakes of prominent genre films, such as Friday the 13th (reuniting him with Platinum Dunes, who made Texas Chainsaw) and Conan the Barbarian.
+Throughout the 2000s and into the 2010s, Nispel would direct several more remakes and reboots of prominent genre films, such as Friday the 13th (reuniting him with Platinum Dunes, who made Texas Chainsaw) and Conan the Barbarian.
 In 2015, Nispel directed the ghost exorcism film Exeter, formerly titled Backmask.